|

 programming since 1977 in a multitude of languages,

-on everything from super-computers, to tiny embedded
+worked on everything from super-computers, to tiny embedded

 Software from long before it was a fad.
 Software I've